 ω2r= Centrifugal acceleration

-In terms of gravitation force, the equation will represent as,
+In terms of gravitation force, the equation becomes,

 Gravitational force (G)= mg

 There are some other interacting forces, namely buoyant and frictional force, other than the centrifugal force.

 A buoyant force is an exerted force causing the movement of particles upwards, and it develops as a result of force applied to the particles by the fluid.
 The opposing buoyant force is smaller for the dense particles.

 Buoyant force (Fb)= ρgV

 V= Volume of fluid displaced

 A frictional force is a kind of force that restricts the movement of dispersed particles in the solution.
 The frictional coefficient is smaller for the minute particles than the dense particles.

 Frictional force (Ff )= fv